QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/b/b.md

 ### 3. Keep Memos about Analytic Decisions

 As you analyze your data, your CAQDAS tool will help you make your analytic process transparent.
-Making coding and analysis decision explicit in memos will help readers to evaluate your conclusions, and also help secondary users to better understand the application of given codes in your data.
+Making coding and analysis decisions explicit in memos will help readers to evaluate your conclusions, and also help secondary users to better understand the application of given codes in your data.

 ### 4. Preparing Your Data for Sharing